 Money didn’t matter.
 She had contributed the lion share of income to the family for decades.
 But she cared about that title.
 In her autobiography Lady Cilento M.B.
 B.S.: My Life, she made pointed mention of not receiving a royal gong in her own right.
 Their actress daughter Diane helped convince Raphael to end the affair.
 The morning after, June Lea shot herself dead.

-A few days later, Phyllis put on a new hat to drive Raphael to June’s funeral.
+A few days later, Lady Cilento put on a new hat to drive Raphael to June’s funeral.
 She wrote in her diary, ” Poor June is dead, but she lives on in Ray’s mind, a lovely hallowed memory.”

-Queenslanders can have their say now on whether the Lady Cilento Children’s Hospital should be called simply the Queensland Children’s Hospital.
+Queenslanders can now vote on whether the Lady Cilento Children’s Hospital should revert to its original name, the Queensland Children’s Hospital.

 Health Minister Steven Miles decided on a public consultation after receiving a petition from over 800 hospital staff asking for the change due to the public perception that the facility is a private hospital.
 The Children’s Hospital Foundation also supports the change.

-QNews Magazine also supports the change – not only because of the confusion surrounding the status of the name but because of the insult to all Queenslanders subject to the bigotry of the Cilentos.
+QNews Magazine also supports the change – not only because of the confusion surrounding the status of the name but because of the insult to all Queenslanders subject to the bigotry of Sir Raphael and Lady Cilento.

 Deputy Opposition Leader Tim Mander, in defence of the name, said, “Lady Cilento should be celebrated and not wiped from the history of Queensland.”

-To have your say on whether the Lady Cilento Children’s Hospital should be renamed the Queensland Children’s Hospital visit the website.
-Read more on the Cilentos in Issue 462 of QNews Magazine, out Friday August 30.
+To have your say on whether the Lady Cilento Children’s Hospital should be renamed the Queensland Children’s Hospital visit the Queensland Health poll.

 (Photos via State Library of Queensland)